ssllabs/ssllabs-scan/README.md

 please get in touch first.
 For smaller work (there are some TODO comments in the source code), feel free to submit pull requests.

+To discuss the API and the development of the reference client implementation, please join the ssllabs-devel mailing list: https://sourceforge.net/p/ssllabs/mailman/ssllabs-devel/

 Before you use this tool please review the terms and conditions, which are included with the API documentation.